Daily declaration - Power

-Significance because "walking evidence" is the central part of the strategy Jesus launched to spread heaven's power across the world after his enthronement.
-What could be more fulfilling than that role in his plan?
+Significance because "walking evidence" is the central part of the campaign to spread heaven's power across the world after the enthronement of Jesus.
+What could be more fulfilling than having a central role in his campaign?

 A smile because it is so satisfying to discover each day a little more of the meaning of living as evidence of God's power.
 We love it but we never really get to the bottom of it.
 We never totally understand how the power does what it does.
 But who cares?
 There is more joy in watching it than in trying to explain it.

 2. Can I honestly make this declaration if I'm not convinced about the story about the Holy Spirit enabling people to speak all those languages on Pentecost Day (Acts 2.1-11)?

 Surprisingly, you can.
 The arrival of the power of the Spirit in your life does not depend on whether you believe the Pentecost story or not.
 It depends entirely on something else.
 Have you said "Yes" to Jesus?
 Have you asked him to "SYNC" you with his strategy for the world?